zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 a proper exception priority, according to system and application requirements.
 The proper priority setting should guarantee that

-- TF-M can respond PSA client call request in time according to system and application requirements.
+- TF-M can respond to a PSA client call request in time according to system and application requirements.
 - Other exceptions, which are more latency sensitive or require higher priorities, are not blocked by Inter-Processor Communication interrupt ISR.